-Part III outlines the approaches that a fund manager of broad index funds might take to implement "systematic stewardship."
-There is both a portfolio approach and a firm specific approach.
-Index fund managers should favor, as a portfolio matter, disclosure of firms' exposure to systematic threats, with sufficient granularity to enhance efficient market pricing of the risk.
-Such disclosure is likely to put pressure on firms to take measures that would reduce the systematic risk (and thereby improve risk-adjusted returns for the portfolio) and also help the fund manager in its systematic risk assessment, which will be important in evaluating firm specific proposals that purport to mitigate systematic risk.
-Support for such disclosure could come through adoption of guidelines for proxy voting on shareholder proposals, support of private standard setting efforts such as those of the Sustainability Accounting Standards Board, and for support of SEC initiatives for mandatory disclosure.
+purport to mitigate systematic risk.
+Support for such disclosure could come through adoption of guidelines for proxy voting on shareholder proposals, support of disclosure standards emerging through global governance efforts now best reflected in the aborning International Sustainability Standards Board ("ISSB") and support of SEC initiatives for mandatory disclosure.
 This would aid in pricing firm-specific exposure to systematic risk and bring additional market pressures to bear for its mitigation.
 Index fund managers should also promote the creation of market instruments that provide quantitative measures of different sources of systematic risk.
 For example, economists are developing different measures of financial stability risk and as well as climate change risk.
-Assets managers could encourage the development of derivative markets keyed to these indices, which could provide early warning signs of emergent risks that could threaten portfolio values.
-Support for regulatory measures or new market instruments might most effectively be presented through an asset manager trade association, an innovation in fast-foods production technology that expands the efficient frontier of the real economy as reflected in the market portfolio.
-An index fund, holding both the appreciating Burger King stock and the declining McDonald's stock, would, in expectation, see little if any portfolio improvement.
-Moreover, it is hardly the comparative advantage of an index fund (versus an activist shareholder) to understand a particular business well enough to identify a path for performance improvement.
-More generally, economic growth and thus higher portfolio returns generally derive from technological, demographic, and macro-economic factors rather than changes associated with firm-specific institutional investor-driven engagements.
+Assets managers could encourage the development of derivative markets keyed to these indices, which could provide early warning signs of emergent risks that could threaten portfolio values and which can better price risks that already exist.
+Support for regulatory measures or new market instruments might most effectively be presented through an asset manager trade association, perhaps a new trade association formed to focus on systematic stewardship issues, rather than by any particular asset manager.